cym-network/cym-network.github.io/_pages/about.md

 Selected Honors and Awards
 ======
+- The Second Price Scholarship of Tsinghua University, 2025

 - Outstanding Graduate of Beijing, 2022

 - Outstanding Graduate of Beijing University of Posts and Telecommunications, 2022